When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 Shipping

-Casper offers free ground shipping via UPS to the contiguous 48 states and Canada.
-Customers in Alaska, Hawaii, Northwest Territories, Nunavut, and Yukon need to pay additional delivery charges.
+Casper offers free ground shipping via UPS to the contiguous 48 states.
+Customers in Alaska, Hawaii, and Canada pay additional delivery charges.
 Most standard ground orders will ship within one to two business days of the original order.
 If you reside in the lower 48 states, you can also opt for White Glove delivery with your Casper mattress.
 This service, which includes in-home assembly and old mattress removal, is available for a flat fee of $149.

 Helix provides free ground shipping to all 50 states.
 Canadian customers pay a flat delivery charge of $250; delivery is not available to Northwest Territories, Nunavut, or Yukon.
 Most Helix customers receive their mattress within five to 10 business days of placing their order.
 Helix also offers in-home mattress setup for $149 or $199, depending on the products you’ve ordered.
 If you’d like White Glove couriers to remove your old mattress, you’ll pay $75 extra.